April 1, 1865 - During the U.S.

 war

-case against President Bill Clinton, stating the case has no "genuine
+case against President Bill Clinton, stating the case had no "genuine

-be sued for personal conduct that occurred before taking office.
-In
+be sued for personal conduct that allegedly occurred before taking office.

 April 2